 Root canal procedures are painless, common, and almost always performed without complications.
 Common and straightforward as they are, though, root canal surgeries are a medical procedure that places stress and strain on your body.
 You should not exert yourself physically or return to daily physical activity until your body, jaw, and mouth recover.
 The best idea is to take a few days off from work and caregiving responsibilities to rest and relax while swelling dissipates, inflammation eases, and healing occurs.

 Pain and discomfort in your mouth and jaw after the numbing wears off while you recover are completely normal.
 One of the easiest ways to minimize that discomfort is to keep your head elevated whenever you lie down or sleep.
 Doing so can be as simple as using an extra pillow for a while.
 Elevating your head will help keep blood from flowing into your mouth’s inflamed and swollen areas.

 Salt is a natural antiseptic.
 You can ease the natural and normal irritation you may feel after root canal therapy in NE Calgary — and help prevent any infection — by rinsing your mouth with warm salted water.
 Just take a glass of warm, but not hot, water and add half a teaspoon of regular table salt.
-Stir the mixture to ensure the salt is dissolved, then rinse your mouth thoroughly but gently with the solution, then spit the water out of your mouth.
+Stir the mixture to ensure the salt is dissolved, rinse your mouth thoroughly but gently with the solution, and spit the water out of your mouth.
 Don’t swallow the salt water.